 Representing a huge expansion from the original furniture design showroom opened almost forty years ago by Zeev Aram, the current store is a real family business.
 Zeev is joined in the venture by his son Daniel and by his daughter, Ruth, who has been established since 1995 in Hampstead with her Ruth Aram Shop, where she has brought her own blend of modern furniture classics and eclectic accessories to a loyal following.
 ARAM is a massive five-storey converted fruit and vegetable warehouse filled with London's best choice of modern furniture and lighting.
 "It's very exciting to be able to give people a real choice when making up their minds on buying a piece of modern furniture," says Ruth.
 Take sofas: The store shows designs ranging from Bauhaus classics to the latest offerings from Milan.
 The store features the work of established and new designers from Alvar Aalto and Harry Bertoia through Jasper Morrison and Ron Arad to the latest graduates.
 Manufacturers include Artek, Knoll, Vitra, Flexform, Cassina, Porro, and Moroso to name but a few.

 Aram is a destination store.
-As well as offering an unsurpassed range of furniture, lighting and accessories, an entire floor has been set aside to show experimental or new work by up and coming designers continuing the process that Zeev has championed for over forty years.
+As well as offering an unsurpassed range of furniture, lighting and accessories, an entire floor has been set aside to show experimental or new work by up and coming designers continuing the process that Zeev has championed for over fifty years.